tle-huu/kdtree/README.md

 An example of code is provided in examples/.

-The code generate some random 2D points and create a Kdtree from them.
+The program generates some random 2D points and creates a Kdtree from them.
-It then generate a random 2D points and search for its nearest neighbors and its neighbors within a radius.
+It then generates a random 2D point and searches for its nearest neighbors and its neighbors within a radius.

 ### How to build
 ```